 TOP 3 TIPS TO RENT A CAR ON LOFOTEN

 - Rent a car in Kiruna, Sweden.
 Yes, in Kiruna.
 Distance from Kiruna to Leknes 450 km.
 If you have a trip to Lofoten and the North of Norway for more than 7 – 10 days, then this is a very economical choice.
 To fly by plane to Kiruna is often much cheaper than to fly to any airport in Lofoten.
 Rent a car is cheaper in Kiruna.
 You can buy some of the provisions, in Sweden it costs less.
 You can come to Tromsø, there is a car rental price lower than Lofoten.
 But the distance to Lofoten is too great.
 Distance from Tromsø to Leknes 490 km.
 In any case, if you are saving your money, you should also consider these options.
-Perhaps you will save on your air ticket to Hawaii.

 - There is another little life hack.
 Rent a used car.
 Yes, it will not be new, but always on the go and with full service.
 This is a great solution.